kimpro82/GodSaveTheQueen/DART Crawling/README.md

-These are definitely devotional supports from a husband, for the wife's paper writing.
+This is definitely devotional support from a husband, for the wife's paper writing.

 ## Links